talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer skip = 56; // Integer | Skips the given number of items when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
     String code = "code_example"; // String | Filter results performing case-insensitive matching against the referral code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     String valid = "valid_example"; // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches referrals in which the expiry date is set and in the past.
 The second matches referrals in which start date is null or in the past and expiry date is null or in the future, the third matches referrals in which start date is set and in the future.
     String usable = "usable_example"; // String | Either \"true\" or \"false\".
 If \"true\", only referrals where `usageCounter < usageLimit` will be returned, \"false\" will return only referrals where `usageCounter >= usageLimit`.
     String advocate = "advocate_example"; // String | Filter results by match with a profile id specified in the referral's AdvocateProfileIntegrationId field try {
-      InlineResponse2007 result = apiInstance.getReferralsWithoutTotalCount(applicationId, campaignId, pageSize, skip, sort, code, createdBefore, createdAfter, valid, usable, advocate);
+      InlineResponse2006 result = apiInstance.getReferralsWithoutTotalCount(applicationId, campaignId, pageSize, skip, sort, code, createdBefore, createdAfter, valid, usable, advocate);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getReferralsWithoutTotalCount");